activebiz/activebiz.github.io/intro/Enterprise-Model.md

 - After selection is over Customer can finally process his Basket and ActiveBiz will prepare 3 Sales Order based on Item selection made by Customer and place it to Vendor.
 - Once Order is placed Vendor can immediately process these new orders & prepare Delivery Note & Sales Unvoice from these Sales Orders which were placed by customer online.

+### Scenario: Order Processing & Delivery Management

+Once Order is placed by Customer in any of the above mentioned two scenario then these orders are displayed to Invoice clerk who prepares Invoices based on Orderes diaplyed on his dashboard.
+Now Invoice clerk pickup these orders and individually process it as per the availibility of the stock & prints the Invoice based on his delivery schedule cycle.
+- Here Invoice clerk can process pending orders based on Rote or Areawise customer orders.
+Once Invoice is generated Order is marked as In Process & Invoice can either be printed individually or later in a bulk Invoice process.
+When Bukj Invoice is printed at the end of all Invoice printing a Packing summary is generated and printed for Storekeeper & for delivery van person.
+- As per Packing Slip report Storekeeper retrives and packs all deliveries in a single shipment and loads it into van from where delivery person can deliver the Goods along with Invoices & copy of Packing slip summary can deliver these orders to customers.
+- Another method is storekeeper packs individual Invoice wise Goods and prepares seperate parcel for each Invoice and load it in Van and in this case delivery peron will only carry Invoices and delivers all parcels to customers along with Invoices.

 ##### Related Topics